Uterine Fibroid Embolization in Mobile, AL

 After your UFE procedure: Most interventional radiologists suggest at least a six-hour bed rest post-procedure.
 Cramping and abdominal pain are extremely common after UFE.
 Your interventional radiologist will decide what medications are necessary to keep you comfortable.

-Some women are able to go home a few hours after the procedure, while others require an overnight hospital stay.
-Even though light cramping might continue for a short period of time, most women are able to resume normal activities within seven to ten days of undergoing the procedure.
+Some women can go home a few hours after the procedure, while others require an overnight hospital stay.
+Even though light cramping might continue for a short time, most women can resume normal activities within seven to ten days of undergoing the procedure.

 What Are the Benefits of UFE?